In TYPO3 CMS this job is achieved using templates which should be considered as a kind of configuration written in a language called TypoScript.

 - the TypoScript in 45 minutes Tutorial covers the basics of TypoScript and how to relate pages and content elements to an actual HTML output.

-- the Templating Tutorial guides you through the actual integration of HTML models into your TYPO3 CMS installation using TypoScript.
+- the Sitepackage Tutorial and the Templating Tutorial guides you through the actual integration of HTML models into your TYPO3 CMS installation using TypoScript.

 Here is a short list of the possibilities offered by TYPO3 CMS templates: